geoscixyz/em/content/maxwell1_fundamentals/fundamental_laws/boundary_conditions.rst

 where :math:`\varepsilon` denotes the dielectric permittivity and :math:`\mu` denotes the magnetic permeability.

 In the following derivations, we consider a two layer medium where each layer has its corresponding physical properties.
 The subindices 1 and 2 denote dependency on layer 1 and layer 2, respectively.
-We also make use of a rectangular surface and a Gaussian pill-box that straddle the boundary.
+We also make use of a rectangular surface and a Gaussian pillbox that straddle the boundary.
 This is illustrated in Figure 1.

 .. figure:: images/BC_1.png
 	:align: center